 In recent years, the regulation of banking operations and the financial sector in general has undergone extensive changes in Lithuania, in the European Union and internationally.
-Implementation of new guidelines and regulations (for example Basel III reforms) increases the administrative burden, resulting in increased costs and lower profitability.
+Implementation of new guidelines and regulations (for example Basel III reforms) increases Compliance risk as well as the administrative burden, resulting in increased costs and lower profitability.
 Currently undetermined changes of capital buffers requirements can have an impact banking operations, for example, and can lead to further costs and obligations for the Issuer.
 Changes may also be imposed on rules governing how the Issuer runs its business.
 New regulation may force the Issuer to reduce its level of risk, its volume of business and the lending ratio in some operations.

-There have been recent regulatory changes focussing on environmental, social and governance ("ESG") factors.
-Given the complexity of new ESG-related regulations, and as they have been introduced only recently, there is a risk that the Issuer may fail to comply with all such ESG-related regulatory requirements on time.
-Failure to comply with such ESG requirements may have an adverse impact on the Issuer through the imposition of fines and other regulatory sanctions as well as through reputational damage.
+There have been ongoing regulatory changes and upcoming new requirements that are focusing ESG factors.
+The Issuer is constantly following the ESG factors-related regulatory requirements and making efforts to comply with them on time.
+However, given the complexity and dynamics of changes in ESG factors-related regulations, and as part of them are upcoming, there is a risk that the Issuer may not to comply with all such ESG factors-related regulatory requirements on full scope.
+Failure to comply with such ESG factors requirements may have an adverse impact on the Issuer through the imposition of fines and other regulatory sanctions as well as through reputational damage.